frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

 #### 13 paragraphs types and 1 content type

 In the end our site had 13 paragraphs item bundles for 1 content
-    type and three where interactive.
+    type and three were interactive.

 -   Text response
 -   Checkbox list